NEW: Death toll rises to more than 6,200

-Other search and rescue teams continued to scour through Kathmandu's rubble Thursday.
-They are looking for survivors from the magnitude-7.8 earthquake that struck Saturday, killing at least 6,204 people and wounding almost 14,000, according to Nepali authorities.
+Back in Kathmandu, search and rescue teams continued to scour the city’s rubble Friday.
+They are looking for survivors from the magnitude-7.8 earthquake that struck Saturday.
+That earthquake and aftershocks killed at least 6,621 people and wounded 14,040, Nepali police said Friday.
 Another 72 people were reported dead in India and 25 in China.

-Teams are clearing paths and and rebuilding ladders, Tourism Ministry spokesman Krishna Sapkota told CNN on Thursday.
+Teams are clearing paths and rebuilding ladders, Tourism Ministry spokesman Krishna Sapkota said.
 Officials are encouraging people who have already received permission to climb this season to go ahead with their plans.